-The TIP may be modified at any time, provided that appropriate public involvement occurs.
-However, minor TIP amendments or administrative modifications may, unless specifically required by the MPO's Public Participation Plan, be made without public involvement.
-The TIP must be approved by the MPO and the Governor of the State of Nebraska.
+The TIP may be modified according to the Lincoln MPO Guidelines for Modifying the Transportation Improvement Program.
+TIP revisions are either in the form of formal amendments requiring appropriate public involvement or in minor revisions/administrative modifications which do not require public involvement.
+The TIP and any revisions must be approved by the MPO and the Governor of the State of Nebraska.
 A conformity determination must also be made by the FHWA and the FTA.
 Once approved, the TIP then becomes, without modification, part of the Statewide Transportation Improvement Program (STIP).
-The frequency and cycle for updating the TIP should be compatible with that of the STIP.
-NDOR and the Nebraska MPOs have established an annual update cycle.
+The frequency and cycle for updating the TIP are to be compatible with that of the STIP.
+The NDOR and the Nebraska MPOs have established an annual update cycle to coincide with the federal fiscal year.